Victim Support Services

 Sexual Assault Support Services

-Newberry College is committed to creating a campus environment which will neither tolerate nor condone sexual violence.
+Newberry College is committed to creating a campus environment that will neither tolerate nor condone sexual violence.

 What to do if you are a victim of sexual violence: